Antibiotic resistance: The threat is growing and the research is too slow | DW | 21.01.2020

 Johnson & Johnson has confirmed to Norddeutscher Rundfunk (a public radio and television broadcaster based in Hamburg) that the company is no longer researching classic antibiotics.
 However, they are still working on antibacterial vaccinations.

-"If now companies have invested a lot in research and development and then suddenly stop doing so, we will no longer be able to obtain substitute substances that could replace antibiotics that no longer work," said Iyer.
+"If companies that have invested a lot in research and development stop investing, we don’t have products that could combat resistance and we don’t have replacement products for those that are not effective anymore," said Iyer.

 Currently, these and some smaller pharmaceutical companies have a total of 54 drugs in clinical development to fight fungal or bacterial infections.
 Of these, 51 are far enough along in the process that they are regarded as safe and are, or have been, tested in phase II studies on humans.